symfony/symfony-docs/configuration.rst

      ALICE      BOB     BOB        bob
     ---------- ------- ---------- ------

+    # look for a specific variable passing its full or partial name as an argument
+    $ php bin/console debug:dotenv foo

+.. versionadded:: 6.2

+    The option to pass variable names to ``debug:dotenv`` was introduced in Symfony 6.2.

 Additionally, and regardless of how you set environment variables, you can see all environment variables, with their values, referenced in Symfony's container configuration: